Machine Learned Interatomic Potentials for Ternary Carbides trained on the AFLOW Database: Results and Discussion

 All of the \DFT-optimized compounds fell on or within 5.7~meV/atom of the line joining the CMo and CW end points, suggesting that their $\Delta H$ is close to 0~meV/atom.
 For a given composition, various decorations were computed to be nearly isoenthalpic, suggesting that configurational entropy will play a role in the stability of this family of structures.
 Turning to the results obtained with the generated \MTPs, the computed $\Delta H$, as predicted on structures relaxed by the \RP, was largely positive (blue dots) with the deviation from the zero-energy line steadily increasing for larger W concentrations.
 Whereas the distance from the CMo-CW tie-line, averaged over all structures, was calculated as being $0.83$~meV/atom ($\sigma=1.10$) via \DFT, the robust relaxed protocol resulted in an average tie-line distance of $78.39$~meV/atom ($\sigma=28.95$).
-Errors of this magnitude should not be surprising given the large prediction errors (Table \ref{table:rmse}) obtained with the \RP.
 Prediction of the energies of the robust relaxed structures with the \AP\ (green dots) yielded an average $\Delta H$ of $18.82$~meV/atom ($\sigma=14.96$).
 It is only via relaxation with the \AP\ (purple dots) that we obtain an average tie-line distance of $4.20$~meV/atom ($\sigma=3.58$).
 This example illustrates that structural relaxation with the \AP\ is key for obtaining energetics that are in good agreement with those derived from \DFT\ calculations.